Thomas-Ung/ExchangeForStudents/README.md

 ### Team Members & Contributions
-- **[Thomas Ung]** –  Mainly backend developer.
-Worked with Firebase to connect the front end.
-Set up a Firebase project and figured out how to store data and database management.
-Also worked on connecting the database with post fields, profile fields, buttons, status', etc. Ensured that the database would be updated when we made changes in the application.
+- **[Thomas Ung]** –  Ensured database consistency and worked on implementing chat messaging functions.
+Managed backend integration with Firebase and data operations.
-- **[Spurthi Setty]** – Mainly frontend developer.
-Developed main frontend logic for users to view different screens and navigate through the app from the users perspective.
-Ran most of the code from her computer during our working sessions and implemented majority of the user interface.
-Also worked on navigation logic for milestone 4 and for the new buttons and screens implemented.
+- **[Spurthi Setty]** – Led frontend implementation with the database, added browsing features, updated filtering options and edit functionality, and handled disabling posts marked as sold.
-- **[Lakshya Vegiraju]** – Mainly design architecture.
-Worked on updating UML diagrams and working with other team members to adjust our new software system architecture.
-Updated UML diagrams with new classes and new code that was implemented in milestone 4.
-Helped with structuring the code and files.
-Focused efforts on planning architecture and layout of our application.
+- **[Lakshya Vegiraju]** – Helped with user interface implementation, supported documentation, reports, and diagrams, and contributed to architectural planning and UML updates.
-- **[Gianna Cerbone]** – Mainly team floater.
-Helped on frontend development when needed and looked into how the frontend and backend need to interact to be successful.
-Helped with creating frontend screens like the profile screen or buttons and notifications.
-Provided perspective from requirements point of view and helped in prioritizing what should be implemented first.
+- **[Gianna Cerbone]** – Focused on user interface improvements with style sheets, created the logo and buttons, and updated navigation bars.
+Also contributed to frontend development, profile screens, and notification integration.

 ## Implemented Functions ✅